Ketchup for Canning (Better than Heinz)

 - In a stainless steel saucepan, add the vinegar and the spice bag.
 Bring to a boil over high heat, then remove from heat and let it sit for a half hour with the spice bag in it.
 Then discard the spice bag.

 - Meanwhile, cut tomatoes in half and core.
 (For Roma or San Marzano tomatoes, no need to core, just cut in half.)
-Place tomatoes skin down, with one layer on baking trays and roast tomatoes for 1 hour at 425ºF.
+Place tomatoes cut side down, with one layer on baking trays and roast tomatoes for 1 hour at 425ºF.

 - While the tomatoes cook, sauté the onions for 5-10 minutes on medium low heat until soft and translucent.